tayfenyee/IS4302-Tut2Grp3-CbCR-via-Blockchain/README.md

   - For each REST server, open a new terminal and issue this command to connect to the docker container:
     <pre><code><b>~/fabric-tutorial-vagrant/composer-playground$</b> docker exec -it cli bash
     </code></pre>
-  - Once connected to the docker container, run this command inside the docker container:  <b>replace [port] and [card-name] according to the table above</b>
+  - Once connected to the docker container, run these command inside the docker container:
     <pre><code>composer-rest-server -p localhost:3001 -c SGSHAREDNODE@cbcreporting
     composer-rest-server -p localhost:3002 -c IRAS@cbcreporting
     composer-rest-server -p localhost:3003 -c HMRC@cbcreporting